I created this site in 2007 because there wasn't a site like

 church that looks to be a large can of worms in the making.

-Last week I started my coronavirus-enforced revising The Churches of
+Last week I started my coronavirus-enforced revising of The Churches of

 Venice and have just finished the first page of Cannaregio.
 New